leenajoshi1/cs370/README.md

 ## Notebook Walkthrough

-The notebook is organized into 17 numbered steps with clear section headers and a clickable table of contents.

 ### **Step 1: Environment Setup**
 **Purpose:** Import libraries, set random seeds, define configuration constants
 **Output:** Reproducible environment ready for analysis